-AUSTRALIA a.
-There are none. b.
-There are standard internal governance controls for making any asset investment by an insurer (for example, relevant investment committee, risk committee).
-In terms of regulatory controls, please see question 3.
-CHINA Service contracts concluded by an insurance company with its invested company whereby services are provided to the insurance company would be considered connected party transactions of the insurance company.
-Depending on the absolute contract value and the percentage of the contract value to the net asset value of the insurance company as of the end of last financial year, a connected party transaction can be categorized as: (a) a major connected party transaction, which shall be subject to review by the affiliated party transaction control committee or the audit committee before being submitted to the board of directors for approval pursuant to relevant provisions, which must be approved by the board of directors or the shareholders' meeting of the insurance company, depending on the insurance company's articles of association and/or its relevant rules for connected party transactions and then be reported to CBIRC for recordal; or (b) a common connected party transaction, which shall be subject to examination and approval according to the internal procedures of an insurance company before being ultimately submitted to the affiliated party transaction control committee or the audit committee for record-filing or approval, which needs to be reviewed and approved in accordance with the insurance company's internal authorization process.
-ST HONG KON a.
+★ : CHINA Service contracts concluded by an insurance company with its invested company whereby services are provided to the insurance company would be considered connected party transactions of the insurance company which should be satisfy some requirements HONG KONG a.
 There is none, assuming that the insurer is not a listed company and is not subject to listing rules. b.
-Depending on the type of services provided, the contract may be subject to the relevant regulatory requirements under the outsourcing regime and may need clearance from the Insurance Authority.
+Depending on the type of services provided, the contract may be subject to the relevant regulatory requirements under the outsourcing regime and may need clearance from the Insurance Authority pursuant to the Guideline on Outsourcing (GL14).
 INDONESIA a.
 There are no restrictions or regulatory approvals to enter into a service contract with the affiliated company.
 For private companies, there are no connected transaction requirements (although do note that directors/commissioners should declare any conflict of interest). b.
 The insurer would need to get internal investment committee approval.
 Note that all contracts entered by the insurer will be subject to OJK audit, so enquiries may be raised by the OJK on the basis of the business justification test set out above.
 JAPAN a.
-An insurance company cannot enter into a service contract with a connected party on terms and conditions that are significantly different 1fom those applied to normal transactions, unless there is any compelling reason stipulated under the Ordinance for Enforcement of the Insurance Business Act and the FSA approves such transaction. b.
+An insurance company cannot enter into a service contract with a connected party on terms and conditions that are significantly different from those applied to normal transactions, unless there is any compelling reason stipulated under the Ordinance for Enforcement of the Insurance Business Act and the FSA approves such transaction. b.
 Please see section 9a regarding the approval from the FSA.
 If entering into the service contract with the insurtech constitutes an execution of important operations, it needs to be approved by the board of directors.
+MALAYSIA a.
+Generally, there are none, as long as such transactions are bona fide and at arm's length. b.
+Material related-party transactions must be approved by the board of directors of the insurer.
+BNM's approval is required if the transaction will result in a material gain for the insurer's directors or if the insurer's director has 20% or more equity interests in the insurtech start-up.
+Also, depending on the type of services provided under the service contract and the materiality of such outsourcing arrangement, the guidelines issued by BNM regulates outsourcing arrangements may apply, and may be subject to the prior approval of BNM.

-Are there any restrictions on entering into a service contract with the insurtech start-up upon completion of the investment?
+09 Are there any restrictions or regulatory approval requirements on entering into a service contract with the insurtech start-up upon completion of the investment?